An energy-resolved atomic scanning probe: Conclusion

 \section{Conclusion}

 We conclude by noting that the density of states is a central concept in our description of matter.
 We have provided an operational definition of the LDOS for many-body systems, applicable in and out of equilibrium (e.g., exciting $\qs$ via a quench or some other process), to fermionic or bosonic systems, etc. The core principle is that for a current to flow---whether in a steady state or not---into an empty, narrow probe band, there must be occupied states at that energy (similarly for a full narrow band and unoccupied states).
 In contrast to other methods (such as the single-site method from Ref.~\onlinecite{kantian2015lattice}), this approach uses the restriction of the probe to access the long-time properties of the total current and does not require time-dependent variation once the particles are in motion.
 The measurement is resolved in {\it both} energy {\it and} space, as well in other characteristics (e.g., spin-resolved).
 We demonstrated that a cold-atom setup will allow for the measurement of this operational definition: The many-body LDOS can be extracted with minimal disturbance to the system.
-While cold-atom systems allow for tunability, issues still can arise regarding, e.g., the orbital character of the local states and higher energy excitations.
+While cold-atom systems allow for tunability, issues still can arise regarding, e.g., the orbital character of the local states, higher energy excitations, or system-probe coupling (of which there are typically ways to treat it more accurately~\cite{Jaksch1998, Walters2013}).
 Unlike solid-state systems, however, the effect of these issues can be separated or even corrected in this setup.

 A related approach would be to use tunable cold-atom systems to more controllably---i.e., with less disturbance to the native state---implement Eqs.~\eqref{eq:STM1} and \eqref{eq:STM2}.
 The energy-resolved scanning probe, however, acts not to mimic solid-state systems, but rather to implement the ideal, tunneling-based probe, one that minimizes the total current flowing and other disturbances.
 This will complement the quantum-gas microscope \cite{Bakr09}, which resolves the spatial location of atoms.
 The flourishing of quantum simulations, from emulating condensed matter \cite{bloch_quantum_2012,cirac_goals_2012} to the physics of the early universe \cite{hung2013cosmology, kasamatsu2013atomic}, demonstrates the need to probe---both experimentally and numerically---the undisturbed density of states with spatial and energy resolution up to many-body scales.
 In this vein, the energy-resolved atomic scanning probe will illuminate the nature of excitations and symmetry breaking in everything from the mundane to the exotic.